The 12 Golden Rules for Stress-Free Air Travel

 Go for a stretch

 You can help avoid blood clots and even swollen ankles by pointing and flexing your feet every so often and getting up to pace every half-hour to an hour, recommends Ayurvedic doctor Nancy Lonsdorf, MD, author of A Woman’s Best Medicine.
 While you’re up, alternate bending your knees and rising up onto your toes to boost circulation throughout the legs.
 If you’re prone to clots, consider taking a mild blood thinner such as willowbark or a fish oil formula called Vectomega.
+Watch out for these things you should never do on an airplane, though.

 Bring on the z’s